 - J.M.
 Smucker is now the current owner of this company

-What Claims Does The Nature’s Recipe Brand Make Regarding Their Dog Food?
+What Claims Does Nature’s Recipe Dog Food Make Regarding Their Dog Food?

 Word of caution here: Don’t get caught up or ‘suckered’ by the claims or the guarantees that dog food companies are making these days.
 Keep in mind that most of these companies have deep pockets, and spend hundreds of thousands of dollars in their marketing ‘pitches,’ all promising an array of healthy benefits to your pooch.

 Let me ask you this: Would you buy the first car you come to in the car lot because you saw a commercial stating how great the car performed?
 Of course not.
 You would want to test drive it first, read the sticker for price and options, check out customer reviews, and so on.
 Only then should you get a real feel for rather this specific vehicle was right for you.